2017 Malaysia Premier League

 The 2017 Liga Premier (2017 Premier League), also known as the 100PLUS Liga Premier for sponsorship reasons, was the 14th season of the Liga Premier, the second-tier professional football league in Malaysia.
 Kuala Lumpur were crowned the champions and were promoted to Liga Super since relegated in 2012 season.

 The season started on 20 January and concluded on 27 October 2017.

-Teams, stadiums, and personnel

-Teams
+Season Changes

 A total of 12 teams contested the league, including 8 sides from the 2016 season, two relegated from the 2016 Liga Super and two promoted from the 2016 Liga FAM.